Proposed changes to Canada’s Criminal Code relating to conversion therapy

 Proposed Criminal Code offences related to conversion therapy

-It proposes to create 5 new offences that would prohibit:
+It proposes to create 5 new offences that will prohibit:

 - causing a minor to undergo conversion therapy (a hybrid offence with a maximum penalty of 5 years on indictment)